Marvel Super Heroes vs. Street Fighter: Reception

-In Japan, Game Machine listed Marvel Super Heroes vs. Street Fighter on their September 1, 1997 issue as being the third most-successful arcade game of the month.
+In Japan, Game Machine listed Marvel Super Heroes vs. Street Fighter as the third most successful arcade game of August 1997.

 The Sega Saturn version of Marvel Super Heroes vs. Street Fighter received "favorable" reviews, while the PlayStation version received "average" reviews, according to the review aggregation website GameRankings.
-Jeff Gerstmann of GameSpot praised the Sega Saturn port for its gameplay, character roster, graphics, sprite animations, and additional RAM support, labeling it an "arcade-perfect conversion".
+Jeff Gerstmann of GameSpot praised the Saturn port for its gameplay, character roster, graphics, sprite animations, and additional RAM support, labeling it an "arcade-perfect conversion".
 However, Gerstmann faulted the game for being a "near-carbon copy" of X-Men vs. Street Fighter.
 While the PlayStation port also received praise for its gameplay and character roster, it attracted numerous criticisms, many of which stemmed from issues related to the console's memory restrictions.
-GameSpot, IGN, and Game Revolution all reprimanded the game for removing the original version's tag team-based gameplay.
+GameSpot, IGN, and GameRevolution all reprimanded the game for removing the original version's tag team-based gameplay.
 Randy Nelson of IGN stated that the lack of tag team fights negated one of the major elements that made Capcom's Vs. series stand apart, resulting in a game that was "nothing truly special or different".
 Ryan MacDonald of GameSpot expressed disappointment over the port's lower graphical quality and cut animation frames.
 Game Informer also complained about experiencing instances of slowdown.
 However, despite the criticisms, reviewers claimed the game as an improvement over the critically panned PlayStation port of X-Men vs. Street Fighter.